 When looking for support for herself as a newly diagnosed Autistic parent, she realised there wasn’t much available.
 She wants to be involved in APUK to use her skills to support other Autistic parents.

 Beth has ADHD and is involved in many concurrent projects, which can be a challenge, but this has led to knowledge and experience in many different areas.

 Beth loves to learn and study.
 She is particularly interested in neuroscience with a focus on the interactions and connections between the brain, mind and body.

 Ayesha is an Autistic parent to 3 Autistic daughters.
-She also has hEDS and PoTS.
+She also has hEDS, PoTS and MCAS.
 Ayesha has a background in Health Psychology, bereavement counselling and perinatal education and support.
-She is currently working as a Specialist Mentor for university students and is completing a PgCert Autism.
+She has recently finished a PgCert Autism at Sheffield Hallam and is working as a University Specialist Mentor for Mental Health, Autism and ADHD.

 Ayesha is passionate about education, peer support and user-led services and hopes to support Autistic Parents UK in making a positive difference to the lives of Autistic parents across the UK.

 Kieran Rose is an Autistic writer, consultant, academic researcher and trainer, with a background in education and service delivery for Autistic people; he is dedicated to creating positive change for Autistic and Neurodivergent people.